Proshantaroy7969/student_management/README.md

 # student_management
-Using mysql and php made student maanagement
+Using mysql and php made student management